strangeprogrammer/CodeTutorials/README.md

 # ADDITIONAL INFORMATION

-Whenever a model changes, run './manage.py makemigrations' and then './manage.py migrate'.
 If necessary, remove the database with 'rm ./db.squlite3'.
 To create a super user to help manage the server and model contents, run './manage.py createsuperuser', and you will be allowed access to 'localhost:8000/admin/' (though the port will be different if you're running the built-in server (8000) or apache (80)).